-Taking over farming for Winderlea, with the 2014 vintage, is veteran vineyard manager Leigh Bartholomew who spent the last dozen years leading vineyard management for Archery Summit before joining Results Partners.
-Leigh is now managing Winderlea’s 20 acre estate vineyard in the Dundee Hills, as well as the Meredith Mitchell Vineyard in McMinnville on behalf of Winderlea.
+Taking over farming for Winderlea in 2014 is veteran vineyard manager Leigh Bartholomew.
+Leigh spent the last dozen years leading vineyard management for Archery Summit before joining Results Partners.
+She is now managing Winderlea’s 20 acre estate vineyard in the Dundee Hills, as well as the Meredith Mitchell Vineyard in McMinnville, Winderlea’s newest estate property.

 Leigh’s background and experience is vast.
 After gleaning hands-on vineyard experience in both Washington State and Chile, Leigh studied viticulture at the University of California at Davis.
 Master’s degree in hand, she then traveled the world, working harvests from California to Burgundy and south to New Zealand.
 Returning to the West Coast in 2000, Leigh became the vineyard manager for Archery Summit.
 In 2002, she and her husband, Patrick Reuter, planted their vineyard in Mosier and began producing their own wines for their brand Dominio IV.

 Leigh is a graduate of the University of California Davis with a master of science degree in horticulture.
 She also holds a bachelor’s degree from the University of Oregon in International Studies with a focus on South America.
 Her experience includes conducting viritcultural research at Robert Mondavi Winery in Oakville, CA, as a custom-crush manager at Vina Errazuriz & Caliterra in Chile and as a viticulturalist at Cain Vineyard in St. Helena, CA.